 --Mary Sommers, MMCI Founder and Director of Academic Affairs

-Are you called to be a midwife?
+Are you called to work in the birth field?

 How will I support myself financially while I study?